mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

 The dictionary of Docker credentials to pass.

 - If unset, a default empty credentials file is created at `/etc/mesosphere/docker_credentials` during DC/OS install.
 A sysadmin can change credentials as needed.
 A `systemctl restart dcos-mesos-slave` or `systemctl restart dcos-mesos-slave-public` is required for changes to take effect.
-- You can also specify by using the `--docker_config` JSON [format](http://mesos.apache.org/documentation/latest/configuration/).
+- You can also specify this value by using the `--docker_config` JSON [format](http://mesos.apache.org/documentation/latest/configuration/).
 You can write it as YAML in the `config.yaml` file and it will automatically be mapped to the JSON format for you.
 This stores the Docker credentials in the same location as the DC/OS internal configuration (`/opt/mesosphere`).
 If you need to update or change the configuration, you will have to create a new DC/OS internal configuration.

 **Note:**
 - `cluster_docker_credentials` takes effect only when [`cluster_docker_credentials_enabled`](#cluster-docker-credentials-enabled) is set to `'true'`